 So create conflict.

-Put your characters in dangerous and compromising situations.
+Put your main character in dangerous and compromising situations.
 Create tension between characters, and write interesting dialogue.
 Don’t be afraid of drama.
 Use perspective to your advantage.

 9. Novel Writers Create Compelling and Dynamic Characters